camconrad/compensator/contracts/README.md

   - Requires the proposal to not already be resolved.
   - Requires the proposal to be in an Active state in the Governor contract.
   - Updates latest proposal ID and tracks proposal state.
+  - Records proposal creation time if not already set.
   - Transfers COMP from the delegator to the contract.
   - Updates the delegator's proposal stakes and total stakes.
   - Emits a `ProposalStaked` event.

-- **`distributeStakes(uint256 proposalId, uint8 winningSupport)`**
+- **`resolveProposal(uint256 proposalId)`**
-  Allows the delegate to distribute staked COMP after a proposal resolves.
+  Allows anyone to resolve a proposal and distribute stakes based on the actual outcome.
-  - Requires winningSupport to be 0 (Against) or 1 (For).
   - Requires the proposal to not already be resolved.
-  - Updates latest proposal ID and tracks proposal state.
+  - Requires the proposal to be in a resolved state in the Compound Governor.
+  - Verifies if the delegate has voted and their vote direction.
+  - Determines the winning support based on the proposal's actual outcome.
   - Records the proposal outcome.
-  - Transfers the winning stakes to the delegate.
+  - Transfers winning stakes to the delegate if they voted correctly.
   - Emits a `ProposalStakeDistributed` event.
+  - Emits a `DelegateVotingVerified` event.

 - **`reclaimLosingStake(uint256 proposalId)`**
   Allows delegators to reclaim their losing stake after a proposal is resolved.
+  - Checks if the proposal needs to be auto-resolved due to timeout.
   - Requires the proposal to be resolved.
   - Determines the winning side and the amount to return.
   - Updates the delegator's proposal stakes and total stakes.